A Guide to Spending a Free Weekend in Chicago

 Block Museum of Art – located north of Chicago in Evanston, IL at Northwestern University, this art museum is always free.

-Bridgeport Art Center - offers free 3rd Fridays for a sneak peak through their studios that feature local artists and designers.
+Bridgeport Art Center – offers free 3rd Fridays for a sneak peek through their studios that feature local artists and designers.

 Chicago Children’s Museum – offers several discounted and free visits and tours.